-The ancient Lewisian Gneisses also encompasses rocks such as quartzites, marbles, graphitic schists and amphibolites, which are thought to be originally sedimentary and volcanic rocks.
+The ancient Lewisian Gneiss also encompasses rocks such as quartzites, marbles, graphitic schists and amphibolites, which are thought to be originally sedimentary and volcanic rocks.

-On Skye, Rum and Raasay there occurs layers of red Torridonian sandstones, which were laid down in ancient river systems some 1000 million years ago.
-Also on Skye, there is a variety of rocks laid down in a shallow sea between around 550 and 450 million years ago, during the Cambrian and Ordovician periods, including pure white beach sands in which sand worms burrowed, and marine limestones.
+On Skye, Rum and Raasay there are layers of red Torridonian sandstones, which were laid down in ancient river systems some 1000 million years ago.
+Also on Skye, there is a variety of rocks deposited in a shallow sea between around 550 and 450 million years ago, during the Cambrian and Ordovician periods, including pure white beach sands in which sand worms burrowed, and marine limestones.

 Around Stornoway and on Raasay, Skye Eigg and Rum, there occur sedimentary rocks representative of all three geological periods in the Mesozoic Era, the Triassic, Jurassic and Cretaceous.
 Deposited either by rivers or in shallow marine conditions, these rocks tell us much about western Scotland between 245 and 90 million years ago.